mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.7/index.md

 [enterprise]
 ## Security
 [/enterprise]
-- DCOS-42156 - Add root permissions to `dcos_marathon` inorder to launch MoM.
+- DCOS-42156 - Add root permissions to `dcos_marathon` in order to launch MoM.
 - DCOS-42814 - Upgrade CockroachDB to 1.1.9 in DC/OS 1.11.

 # About DC/OS 1.11